 One of the reasons Go Travel and Talk was created, was to share our passion for the benefits of travel and to provide the necessary resources and support to empower each other to get out there and explore.
 However, our interest in sustainable travel was ignited by what we have learned about the negative effects of the tourism industry.
-Unfortunately, travel is inherently damaging to the environment due to unavoidable carbon emissions from transportation and it can have negative impacts to host communities as well, such as and cultural appropriation and exploitation.
+Unfortunately, travel is inherently damaging to the environment due to unavoidable carbon emissions from transportation.
+Also it can have negative impacts to host communities as well, such as and cultural appropriation and exploitation.
 We explore this in more depth in our articles on Sustainable Tourism and Travel through a Neo-Colonialism Lens.

 Suggestions to ensure traveling responsibly